Skip to main content

 17. Butcher, H., Bulechek, G., Dochterman, J., & Wagner, C. (2018).
 Nursing interventions classification (NIC).
 Elsevier, pp. 71 and 321

 This page titled 8.3: Applying the Nursing Process is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.